oracle-livelabs/developer/dev-guide-ai-finance/ai-exercise/ai-exercise.md

-# AI Developer Coding Challenge
+# Code RAG using AI Vector Search

 ## Introduction
-In this lab, you will complete an AI developer coding challenge.
+In this lab, you will complete a series of developer coding challenges using various Oracle Database 23ai features.
+You will be challenged to enhance the current application features to implement various updates.
+Are you up for the challenge?

+If you are up for the challenge, use the (tab name) tab on the right.
+If you would like a step-by-step guide on how to complete the challenges, use the (tab name) tab on the left.

 Estimated Time: 30 minutes